Last updated on August 21, 2026

 Open Command Prompt as an Administrator.

-Verification: Compare this computer SID with your pre-modification record.
-The number sequence must be different from the old one.
-Note that the computer SID is the same as a user SID but without the final -1001(or similar) relative identifier (RID).
+Verification: Compare this computer SID with your pre-modification record – the number sequence must differ from the old one.
+Note that the computer SID matches a user SID but without the final -1001 (or similar) relative identifier (RID).

 Step 3: Verify SIDs of Other Local Accounts